-We use a lot of heat on our hair.
-Bring on the blow dryer, flat iron, curling wand — this frizz doesn’t tame itself, ya know.
-To prevent fried strands, split ends and dead locks, heat protectant has become our blow-drying BFF.
-A few spritzes or a dab of cream and supposedly your hair stays healthy and damage-free.
-But how the heck does it actually work?
+We get it: It’s difficult to avoid using heat on your hair (after all, frizz doesn’t tame itself!)
+So to prevent fried strands and split ends, using a heat protectant is imperative.
+With just a few spritzes or a dab of cream, your hair can stay healthy and damage-free.
+But how does heat protectant actually work?
 And is it really all that necessary to use a so-called heat protectant if you’re already using blow-dry creams and serums galore?
-To find out, we turned to celebrity hair stylist Jill Buck from Nine Zero One Salon.

-Is Heat Protectant the Only Way to Protect Your Hair?
+Is Using Heat Protectant the Only Way to Protect Your Hair?